bcgov/data-publication/pages/metadata_providers_guide.md

 + The Broader Public Sector (BPS) may publish metadata records and data to the Catalogue but for Open Data do require their own licence.
 To do so contact data@gov.bc.ca to start the discussion and see [how to create an Open Government Licence](#Creating-an-Open-Government_Licence).

-+ As a Steward on behalf of another organization to become a provider, authorization is requried from the custodian of the Branch or Division.
++ As a Steward on behalf of another organization to become a provider, authorization is required from the custodian of the Branch or Division.

 ## WHICH LICENCE TO USE